GravviSoft/dv_mtn_capstone/README.md

 npm start server
 ```

 Open another terminal in the main directory of the application(my-app).
-Download React packages and start the app.
+Install React packages and start the app.

 ```bash